Spotted lanternfly: Taxonomy and discovery

 Lycorma delicatula is a species in the genus Lycorma, in the planthopper family Fulgoridae, subfamily Aphaeninae.
 Species within this genus are found in Asia.
+Taxonomic classification places three other species (L. imperialis (White, 1846), L. meliae Kato, 1929, and L. punicea (Hope, 1843) as closely related to the spotted lanternfly.

-L. delicatula was originally described by Adam White in 1845 as Aphaena delicatula, and the first scientific collections were made outside of Nankin, China.
-White described the species as similar to Aphaena variegata, another planthopper species native to Asia, and referenced prior descriptions by George Tradescant Lay in his initial classification of the spotted lanternfly.
+L. delicatula was originally described by Adam White in 1845 as Aphaena delicatula, and the first scientific collections were made outside of Nanking, China.
+The etymology of the species name is not explained, but would fit with a diminutive Latin adjective in nominative singular feminine delicatula which could allude to its delicate appearance, although it has been claimed as meaning "luxurious".
+White described the species as similar to Aphaena variegata, another planthopper native to Asia, and referenced a prior description by the collector George Tradescant Lay in his initial classification of the spotted lanternfly.